-She rolled the burrito up as carefully as a stoner rolling up a joint, tucking the ends in, then rewrapping it in tinfoil.
+"You're kidding," I said.
+"You are so not going to eat that."
+She rolled the burrito up as carefully as a stoner rolling up a joint, tucking the ends in, then re-wrapping it in tinfoil.
 She peeled off one end and brought it up to her mouth, poised with it just before her lips.

-Right up to the time she bit into it, I couldn't believe that she was going to do it.
-I mean, that was basically an anti-personnel weapon she'd just slathered on her dinner.
+Right up to the time she bit into it, I couldn't believe that Her eyebrows shot up.
+"That sounds like a challenge, sonny.
+You just watch me."
 She bit into it.
 Chewed.
 Swallowed.
 Gave every impression of having a delicious dinner.
 "Want a bite?" she said, innocently.

 "Yeah," I said.
 I like spicy food.
-I always order the curries with four chilies next to them on the menu at the Pakistani places.
+I always order the curries with four chilies next to them on the menu at the Pakistani places. she was going to do it.
+I mean, that was basically an antipersonnel weapon she'd just slathered on her dinner.
 I peeled back more foil and took a big bite.

 Big mistake.

-You know that feeling you get when you take a big bite of horseradish or wasabi or whatever, and it feels like your sinuses are closing at the same time as your windpipe, filling your head with trapped, nuclear-hot air that tries to batter its way out through your watering eyes and nostrils?
+You know that feeling you get when you take a big bite of horseradish or wasabi or whatever, and it feels like your sinuses horseradish or wasabi or whatever, and it feels like your sinuses are closing at the same time as your windpipe, filling your head with trapped, nuclear-hot air that tries to batter its way out through your watering eyes and nostrils?
 That feeling like steam is about to pour out of your ears like a cartoon character?
+This was a lot worse.